UVCC releases school reopening plans - Sidney Daily News

 As is standard throughout Ohio, masks are required to be worn by anyone who enters the Upper Valley Career Center campus.

-“The safety of our staff and students is always our first priority,” Luce said.
+“The safety of our staff and students is always our first priority, “said Luce.
 “Our team has developed a solid plan of safety protocols and cleaning procedures that align with industry standards so we can return to school as safely as possible.”

 The full reopening plan can be found by visiting www.uppervalleycc.org and selecting the “Reopening Plan 2020-21” page.

-The annual schedule pick-up day is scheduled for noon to 7 p.m.
-Tuesday, Aug.
-18 on the main campus.
+The annual schedule pick-up Day is scheduled for Tuesday, Aug.
+18, from noon to 7 p.m. on the main campus.

-“This is a great day for all students to come into school to pick-up their class schedule, uniforms, laptop, fill out forms, and ask any final questions they might have,” said UVCC Director of Student Services Matt Meyer.
+“This is a great day for all students to come into school to pick-up their class schedule, uniforms, laptop, fill out forms, and ask any final questions they might have,” said Matt Meyer, director of Student Services.

 There are several changes to this event for 2020.
 First, students are asked to bring only one parent or guardian with them to limit the overall number of people in the building.
 Secondly, students should enter the building, and go directly to their career tech lab.
 Instructors and staff members in each lab will hand-out items and help students with any questions they may have.

-For additional information on reopening or any back to school needs of new and returning students, please visit the Career Center website at www.uppervalleycc.org or call (937) 778.1980.
+For additional information on reopening or any back to school needs of new and returning students, visit the Career Center website at www.uppervalleycc.org or call 937-778-1980.